NSO Handbook

 Welcome from Whitten

-Welcome to Indiana University and congratulations to you as you start your Hoosier Experience.
+Welcome to Indiana University and congratulations as you start your Hoosier experience!

-You are part of a long and rich tradition of excellence and pride.
-You will quickly find that our faculty and staff are passionate about helping students achieve their hopes, dreams, and aspirations and are ready to help you make this experience your own.
+As you embark on an exciting journey of learning and growth, you join in a long tradition of excellence and pride here at IU.
+You will quickly find that our faculty and staff are passionate about helping students achieve their hopes, dreams, and aspirations and are ready to help you make this experience the best it can be.
 IU is home to many world-class, unique, and sought-after programs, both in and out of the classroom.
 Now, it’s your home, too.

 Pamela Whitten